awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 1. Choose **Amazon S3 \(via Jupyter Notebook\)**\.

-1. Run the Jupyter Notebook\.
+1. Run the Jupyter notebook\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/data-wrangler-destination-nodes-photo-export-to.png)

 When you run the notebook, it exports your data flow \(\.flow file\) in the same AWS Region as the Data Wrangler flow\.